-14.8 ICEPIC
+14.7 ICEPIC In-Circuit Emulator

-ICEPIC is a low-cost in-circuit emulation solution for the Microchip Technology PIC16C5X, PIC16C6X, PIC16C7X, and PIC16CXXX families of 8-bit one-time-programmable (OTP) microcontrollers.
-The modular system can support different subsets of PIC16C5X or PIC16CXXX products through the use of interchangeable personality modules or daughter boards.
+The ICEPIC low cost, in-circuit emulator is a solution for the Microchip Technology PIC16C5X, PIC16C6X, PIC16C7X and PIC16CXXX families of 8-bit One-Time-Programmable (OTP) microcontrollers.
+The modular system can support different subsets of PIC16C5X or PIC16CXXX products through the use of interchangeable personality modules, or daughter boards.
 The emulator is capable of emulating without target application circuitry being present.

-14.9 MPLAB-ICD In-Circuit Debugger
+14.8 MPLAB ICD In-Circuit Debugger

-Microchip's In-Circuit Debugger, MPLAB-ICD, is a powerful, low-cost run-time development tool.
-This tool is based on the flash PIC16F877 and can be used to develop for this and other PICmicro microcontrollers from the PIC16CXXX family.
-MPLAB-ICD utilizes the In-Circuit Debugging capability built into the PIC16F87X.
-This feature, along with Microchip's In-Circuit Serial Programming protocol, offers cost-effective in-circuit flash programming and debugging from the graphical user interface of the MPLAB Integrated Development Environment.
+Microchip's In-Circuit Debugger, MPLAB ICD, is a powerful, low cost, run-time development tool.
+This tool is based on the FLASH PICmicro MCUs and can be used to develop for this and other PICmicro microcontrollers.
+The MPLAB ICD utilizes the in-circuit debugging capability built into the FLASH devices.
+This feature, along with Microchip's In-Circuit Serial ProgrammingTM protocol, offers cost-effective in-circuit FLASH debugging from the graphical user interface of the MPLAB Integrated Development Environment.
 This enables a designer to develop and debug source code by watching variables, single-stepping and setting break points.
 Running at full speed enables testing hardware in real-time.
-The MPLAB-ICD is also a programmer for the flash PIC16F87X family.

-14.10 PRO MATE II Universal Programmer
+14.9 PRO MATE II Universal Device Programmer

-The PRO MATE II Universal Programmer is a full-featured programmer capable of operating in stand-alone mode as well as PC-hosted mode.
-PRO MATE II is CE compliant.
+The PRO MATE II universal device programmer is a full-featured programmer, capable of operating in Stand-alone mode, as well as PC-hosted mode.
+The PRO MATE II device programmer is CE compliant.

-The PRO MATE II has programmable VDD and VPP supplies which allows it to verify programmed memory at VDD min and VDD max for maximum reliability.
+The PRO MATE II device programmer has programmable VDD and VPP supplies, which allow it to verify programmed memory at VDD min and VDD max for maximum reliability.
 It has an LCD display for instructions and error messages, keys to enter commands and a modular detachable socket assembly to support various package types.
-In stand-alone mode the PRO MATE II can read, verify or program PICmicro devices.
-It can also set code-protect bits in this mode.
+In Stand-alone mode, the PRO MATE II device programmer can read, verify, or program PICmicro devices.
+It can also set code protection in this mode.

-14.11 PICSTART Plus Entry Level Development System
+14.10 PICSTART Plus Entry Level Development Programmer

-The PICSTART programmer is an easy-to-use, low-cost prototype programmer.
-It connects to the PC via one of the COM (RS-232) ports.
+The PICSTART Plus development programmer is an easy-to-use, low cost, prototype programmer.
+It connects to the PC via a COM (RS-232) port.
 MPLAB Integrated Development Environment software makes using the programmer simple and efficient.

-PICSTART Plus supports all PICmicro devices with up to 40 pins.
-Larger pin count devices such as the PIC16C92X, and PIC17C76X may be supported with an adapter socket.
-PICSTART Plus is CE compliant.
+The PICSTART Plus development programmer supports all PICmicro devices with up to 40 pins.
+Larger pin count devices, such as the PIC16C92X and PIC17C76X, may be supported with an adapter socket.
+The PICSTART Plus development programmer is CE compliant.